Frodox/tic-tac-toe-game/README.md

 1. Clone repo
 2. Player one start a server on some *port* (default - 64501)
-3. Player two start a client with args `--host <player 1 IP> --port PORT`
+3. Player two start a client like `./tic-tac-client.py --host <player 1 IP> --port PORT`
 4. Enjoy

-License: GPL v3.
+License: GPL v3